Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 [X] - The 'UpdateCourse' component redirects to the /notfound path if the requested course isn't returned from the REST API [X] - The 'UpdateCourse' component redirects users to the /forbidden path if the requested course isn't owned by the authenticated user
-[] - Components redirect users to the /error path when requests to the REST API return a '500 Internal Server Error' HTTP status code
+[X] - Components redirect users to the /error path when requests to the REST API return a '500 Internal Server Error' HTTP status code

 ---
 # Auth Components